On this three-day adventure, explore local history, hidden gems, and iconic landmarks of Napa Valley’s northernmost town, Calistoga.

 Hit up Lincoln Ave, Calistoga’s main drag, for a dose of retail therapy.
 Mad Mod Shop is a must-see for vintage lovers, and you’ll definitely want to take home a handmade treasure from Calistoga Pottery — if you pick a pot that matches your outfit you’ll earn a shoutout on their Instagram!
 The Gallery at Indian Springs (across the street from Indian Springs Resort) is also a wonderful stop to soak up a little bit of Calistoga culture.
 Featuring rotating works by Napa Valley artists that are often created with locally sourced materials, there is always something new and interesting to see.

-For lunch, the best BBQ in Napa Valley is on the menu.
+For lunch, Calistoga's best BBQ is on the menu.
 Buster’s Southern Barbeque has been a Calistoga staple for over 20 years, and Charles, the owner, has manned the barbeque pit every day since its inception.
-They often have live music on the patio on the weekends, and you’ll find locals lining up for their weekly barbeque fix.
+They often have live music on the patio on Sundays, and you’ll find locals lining up for their weekly barbeque fix.

 Time to check in!
 A Calistoga getaway wouldn’t be complete without a visit to The Doc.
-Since 1952, Dr. Wilkinson’s has been providing wellness, relaxation, and good times.
-Home to healing mineral waters, "The Works" mud bath, and a backyard that keeps you connected, this classic resort has just undergone a complete makeover.
-If you’re traveling with pals, take advantage of their “Better Than Therapy Friendcation” special offer that includes a dining credit at House of Better, picnic lunch for four, foot baths and massages in the spa garden, complimentary bottle of wine, and more.
+Since 1952, Dr. Wilkinson’s Backyard Resort & Mineral Springs has been providing wellness, relaxation, and good times.
+Home to healing mineral waters, "The Works" mud bath, and a backyard that keeps you connected, this classic resort has recently undergone a complete makeover.

-Day three is all about splurging!
-Let’s be real — it’s been a long year, and you deserve to treat yourself.
+Day three is all about splurging — it’s time to treat yourself!
 Luckily, there is no shortage of splurge-worthy experiences in Napa Valley’s northernmost town.

-Start with an early breakfast at Sam’s Social Club, and don’t miss the candy-capped churros (after all, it’s a splurge day!)
-Be sure to order something hearty because your first stop involves playing winemaker for the morning, and every winemaker knows breakfast is the most important meal of the day.
+Start with an early breakfast at Sam’s Social Club, and don’t miss the candy-capped churros (after all, it’s a splurge day!).